Subscribe Donate

 Mark Ridsdill Smith explains how to make a genuinely self-watering container garden which prevents your plants drying out and can double your yields.

-Part of the solution – and an important innovation in container growing – are containers with a water reservoir.
+Part of the solution – and an important innovation in container growing – are self-watering containers that include a water reservoir.
 These are increasingly available commercially (Earthbox is a particularly well designed model) and there are many DIY designs on the web if you want to make your own.
 Reservoirs not only make watering easier, but also, by providing a constant water supply, reduce the stress on the plant.
 This leads to higher yields, particularly of fruiting crops like runner beans, tomatoes and courgettes.
 Manufacturers claim you can get up to double the yield.
 My experience suggests that these claims are probably about right (I grew over 5kg/13lbs of runner beans in one container, for example).

 But water reservoirs still need filling up, pretty much every day in summer: a growing tomato plant on a warm or windy day will drink a gallon of water or more.